VivekCR7/TEST/SQL-Basics-to-advance/README.md

       5 |     8 |     1 | 2012-07-03 15:00:00 |     1
 ```

-here we get the column from range 3 and 5 of bookid.
-Similarly we can use not between
+Here we get the column from range 3 and 5 of bookid.
+Similarly we can use **NOT BETWEEN**.

 ```sql
 > select * from cd.bookings